EmonKarmaker/-Empowering-Farmers-through-HCI-Based-Agricultural-Livestock-Guidance/README.md

 👨‍💻 **Developed by:**
 Emon Karmoker, Nafisa Tabassum
-Department of Computer Science and Engineering, IUB
+Department of Computer Science and Engineering, UIU